 Jucy was the company we used for our Milford Sound cruise.
 For our family of four in April 2015 we paid $118 NZD ($90 USD).
 We got an Easter special one kid free deal…so Kara got a free ride on a beanbag, the best seat on the boat!

 The town of Te Anau has a well stocked grocery store, heaps of small restaurants, and even a Subway restaurant.
 There is a waterfront area in town with great views across the Te Anau Lake.

 It takes roughly two hours to reach Te Anau from Queenstown, not allowing time for any stops.
 Our drive took three hours because we stopped for so many photos.
 I couldn’t help it!
 Around every turn was another fabulous view!
 Check out our post: Wow!

-The drive from Te Anau takes about two and half hours, allowing a few very short stops for scenic views and photos.
+The drive from Te Anau to the Milford Sound takes about two and half hours, allowing a few very short stops for scenic views and photos.
 We gave ourselves three hours, stopped at Mirror Lake and The Chasm, and still had a half hour to spare at the Milford Sound before boarding our boat.
 It was also low season so we did not have to deal with traffic or a long wait at the tunnel.
-If driving from Te Anau, I would give yourself three hours or more, just to make sure you reach the Milford Sound in time for your cruise.
+If you are driving from Te Anau, I would give yourself three hours or more, just to make sure you reach the Milford Sound in time for your cruise.